 Follmer also served as head coach of the World Team Tennis St. Louis Aces for the 2009 season.
 He led a team that consisted of Kim Clijsters, Liga Dekmeijere, Mislav Hizak, Anna Kournikova, Tripp Phillips, Sam Querrey and Ashley Weinhold to a 5-9 record.

 Follmer married Tricia Merlo in 2014 at the Whittemore House on the Danforth Campus.
-They have a 10-year old daughter, Lauren.
+They have an 11-year old daughter, Lauren.